Become a CASA Advocate

 • Own and be able to use a computer, including email

-• Have good communication skills and strong writing ability
+• Must speak and write in English, and have good communication skills and strong writing ability

 • Have time available to investigate the case & write reports by the court-specified due dates

 To become an advocate a person must submit a complete application and participate in an interview with CASA staff members.
 You may apply online or request an application to be sent to you in the mail.
-The application includes a personal profile, work history, background information (criminal, driving, volunteer) and requires three references and a one page essay about why you wish to volunteer on behalf of children.
+The application includes a personal profile, work history, background information (criminal, driving, volunteer) and requires three references and a 500 word response about why you wish to volunteer on behalf of children.

 Once a completed application is submitted, we will schedule an interview.
 We will notify applicants after the interview if they have been accepted into the training.
 Those volunteers accepted into the program then begin the training process.